On this page you will find:

 I was intrigued by the concept and the more I read the book the more interested I became.
 I didn’t start out wanting to own a clubman sports car, as I think they are rather impractical, but I was more attracted by the concept of building my own car from scratch and having the satisfaction of being able to say “I built that car at home”.

-I have restored a couple of Jaguars in recent years (a 1976 XJC V12 and a 1972 V12 E-Type), and I really didn’t want to undertake another restoration.
+I had restored a couple of Jaguars in recent years (a 1976 XJC V12 and a 1972 V12 E-Type), and really didn’t want to undertake another restoration.
 But building my own car appealed to me, so I researched the concept, made contact with other Locost builders, went for a ride in a couple (fantastic first experience) and after a few months excitedly began my new project.

 What is a Locost?

-A Locost is an economical, home built “clubman” style sports car based on the concept of the original Lotus 7.
+A Locost is an economical, home built “clubman” style sports car based on the concept of the original Lotus 7 from the 1950’s.
 You construct a Locost by following Ron Champion’s book Build your own sports car for as little as 250 pound, first published in the UK in 1996.
 Although a more appropriate name for the car today would be Hicost, because of the increased cost of components and meeting government regulations, especially in Australia where our registration requirements are rather tough when compared to the UK.

 A Locost is definitely not a kit car, as you build it from scratch and alter the design to suit yourself.
 Of course you have to buy some ready made components and you utilise existing parts from donor vehicles, but it is very much an individual project, unlike a kit car which is a bit like a model car that comes in a box and you assemble it by following instructions.

-In Australia the Locost is considered to be a new vehicle and must comply with most ADR’s (Australian Design Rules) and emission control regulations which govern new vehicle registrations.
+In Australia the Locost is considered to be a new vehicle and must comply with most ADR’s (Australian Design Rules) and emission regulations which govern new vehicle registrations.
 The Locost is exempt from some items, such as crash testing, fitting of airbags and side impact protection and is built under specific guidelines for “Individually Constructed Vehicles” (ICV).

 “Build your own Sports Car on a budget” by Chris Gibbs.
 This is a Haynes publication and was first released in 2007.
 It follows on from the original Ron Champion book and there are a number of refinements and improvements to the chassis, suspension and mechanicals, including using Ford Sierra components and incorporating an independent rear suspension.
 The Sierra was not sold in Australia so alternative vehicles need to be sourced for parts, but the design and engineering principles still apply.